Master’s in Clinical Mental Health Counseling

 CACREP Accreditation

-The Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA), has granted accreditation to the Clinical Mental Health Counseling (CMHC) program in the School of Adult and Graduate Studies at Montreat College.
+The Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA), has granted accreditation to the Clinical Mental Health Counseling (CMHC) program for Montreat College Online through the School of Adult and Graduate Studies.

 CACREP Accredited logo

-Montreat College’s School of Adult and Graduate Studies’ CACREP accreditation has been renewed until 2026.
+Montreat College Online through the School of Adult and Graduate Studies’ CACREP accreditation has been renewed until 2026.

 Montreat College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award Associate, Baccalaureate, and Masters degrees.
 Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Montreat College.
 If you want to speak with someone at Montreat College about our accreditation, please contact Academic Affairs at (828) 669-8012 ext.
 3621 or academicaffairs@montreat.edu.
 The complaint process for SACS COC can be found on their website.